You can’t depend on a canned energy drink to give you wings of the crispy chicken variety. Run, drive, or fly to these restaurants for worthy wings.

 1702 E. Speedway Blvd.

-If you’re into soft skin and savory-sweet-smoky sauce, 1702 surely satisfies.
-They’re the perfect snack while you attempt to try every beer from the massive list.
+If you’re into baked, softer wings with savory-sweet-smoky sauce, 1702 surely satisfies.
+Go for their signature Raspberry Chipotle sauce.
+They’re the perfect snack while you attempt to try every beer from the massive tap list.

 For more information, visit 1702az.com.

 800 E. 16th St.

 There isn’t enough tequila in the Tequila Cilantro wings to get you drunk, but they pair nicely with Barrio’s Rae’s Ruby Red IPA on tap.
 If you order these during happy hour, they’re a steal.